The Sims 4 expansion packs: Snowy Escape

-The Sims 4: Snowy Escape is the 10th expansion pack, released on November 13, 2020. centers around activities such as snowboarding, skiing, sledding and mountain climbing, as well as the new lifestyles game mechanic.
+The Sims 4: Snowy Escape is the 10th expansion pack, released on November 13, 2020. centers on activities such as snowboarding, skiing, sledding and mountain climbing, as well as the new lifestyles game mechanic.
 It includes Mt.
 Komorebi, a snowy, Japanese-inspired mountainous world featuring new types of weather.
 This expansion pack presents a broader experience than what was first explored in The Sims: Vacation, reimagining vacations in cold climates and their associated leisure and sporting activities in the snow.

 Gameplay and development

 World

 The expansion features the world of Mt.
 Komorebi – a snowy and mountainous region with Japanese-inspired architecture based on two Japanese islands, Honshū and Hokkaido.
 It has both residential homes and rental lots, allowing Sims to both live and vacation there.
 With the pack's associated base game update, Sims are also able to vacation in any other residential world.
 All lots in Mt.
 Komorebi were built by popular The Sims 4 players.